ahmedshaf02/Instacalm-update/readme.txt

 ## You can follow and unfollow other users

+## You can make comment on users post

 ## You can delete your post but not others.

 ## You can check other users profile.